Sir Richard Combe: Biography

 Combe was knighted by the Lord Protector Oliver Cromwell at Whitehall in August 1656.
 This honour passed into oblivion with the Restoration of the monarchy under Charles II in May 1660, however Charles bestowed a new knighthood on Sir Richard on 5 February 1661.
-During the Interregnum Sir Richard a supporter of the Parliamentary cause prospered, but after the Restoration his fortunes waned and he died poor.
+During the Interregnum Sir Richard a supporter of the Parliamentary cause prospered, but after the Restoration his fortunes waned, and he died poor.

+The manor house of Sir Richard Combe was located in the Gadebridge Park, of which currently only the Charter Tower remains.
+His arms may still be seen on the tower.

 Family

 Combe married twice.
-His first wife was Anne daughter and coheir of John Frere of Stroke Suffolk.
+His first wife was named Anne, daughter and coheir of John Frere of Stroke Suffolk.
 They had two sons: